Barney School of Business

 Earn your Master of Science in Accounting and Taxation (MSAT) full-time in as few as seven months or part-time at your own pace and meet the 150-hour CPA licensing requirement.

 The MSAT program is designed for students who seek to develop or advance a career in professional accounting or taxation in industry, public accounting, government, or not-for-profit organizations.

-The MSAT meets the needs of students with undergraduate degrees in accounting who wish a fifth year of study to meet CPA licensing requirements, as well as those with non-accounting or non-business undergraduate degrees.
-Choose the option that fits with your career goals, educational background, and professional experience.
+The degree meets the needs of students with undergraduate degrees in accounting who are seeking a fifth year of study to meet CPA licensing requirements, as well as those with non-accounting or non-business undergraduate degrees.
+You can select from a tax or financial assurance track.

 - Two semesters of introductory accounting